 If you are searching for, ‘Where can I find the best Christmas Lights near me?’ — we’ve got you covered!

 Not sure which holiday lights to see?
-We’ve compiled a list of our beautiful lights below.
-Choose from this list and you can’t go wrong.
+We’ve compiled a list of our beautiful Wisconsin lights below, with a million twinkling lights to choose from!

 Table of Contents

 - Location: Kenosha, Wisconsin (68th street and 60th ave)

 - Best known for: Elaborate house light displays on the whole road

 - Cost: Free!
 Drive on the street or park and walk on the sidewalk.